 Our personal identity is we are new creatures created in Christ Jesus.
 Our purpose is to do good works, in which God long ago planned for us to live.
-Our personal identity and purpose in Christ Jesus is summed up by Paul in the first 10 verses of Ephesians 2.
+Paul in sums that up in the first 10 verses of Ephesians 2.
 He is addressing the saints in Ephesus and begins by reminding them of their sorry state prior to their salvation.
 Then he shows them and us what God has made us.
 As we read in context, we see that not a one of us had what it took to become alive unto God or to please Him.
 By nature, we were people with whom God was angry.
 But, God saved us.
 By His grace and His gift of faith in Jesus as our Savior, He saved us..
 Then, He, created us in Christ Jesus and gave us good work to do.

 We were dead to God, following the ways of the world